Domino-Blockchain/domichain/docs/src/validator/get-started/setup-a-validator.md

 Now verify that the validator is running properly by tailing the logs and using the commands mentioned earlier to check gossip and Domichain validators:

 ```
-tail -f /home/sol/solana-validator*.log
+tail -f /home/sol/domichain-validator*.log
 ```

 ## Monitoring

-`solana-watchtower` is a command you can run on a separate machine to monitor your server.
-You can read more about handling [automatic restarts and monitoring](../best-practices/monitoring.md#solana-watchtower) using Domichain Watchtower here in the docs.
+`domichain-watchtower` is a command you can run on a separate machine to monitor your server.
+You can read more about handling [automatic restarts and monitoring](../best-practices/monitoring.md#domichain-watchtower) using Domichain Watchtower here in the docs.

 ## Common issues